krystofrezac/trust/README.md

 # trust

-Data validation library for gleam.
+Data validation library for Gleam

 > :construction: Work in progress.
 Any changes may come.